 ON THE WING is Portrait Society Gallery's not-for-profit affiliation which supports art related activities for under-served adult populations.

 The name “On the Wing” comes from the idea that working in a sketchbook provides a departure or flight from daily stresses and distractions.
 The creative process absorbs our attention, letting us travel freely into zones of experimentation.
-Sharing this practice at a table with others fosters a special sense of exchange.
+Sharing this practice at a table with others fosters a special sense of exchange as well as vital connections across Milwaukee's racial/economic divides.

 A sketchbook, by nature, does not demand perfection.
 It offers a continuous, opened hearted invitation to create an ideal world or find visual definition for a less-than-ideal world.